-All MA students must submit, to the Graduate Administrator (Helen Kenny) a Dissertation Proposal by week 10, i.e. by Wednesday 20 November.
+All MA students must submit, to the Graduate Administrator (Helen Kenny) a Dissertation Proposal by week 11, i.e. by Wednesday 19 November.
 The Proposal should contain the following:

-- working title of the dissertation - a 500-word summary
+- working title of the dissertation

+- a 500-word summary

 - a table of contents

 - a bibliography of 5-10 items

 - the name(s) of possible supervisor(s)

-Before the 20 November deadline, students are encouraged to contact members of staff directly to see if they are willing and able to supervise their dissertation.
-One common though optional procedure, for example, is to base the dissertation on an essay that the student is writing for an autumn module, and to ask that module co-ordinator to be the supervisor.
-Otherwise, the Graduate Co-ordinator will endeavour to find a suitable supervisor.
-There may be some elements of negotiation required from both the student and the potential supervisor before a compromise is reached.
+Before the 19 November deadline, students are encouraged to contact members of staff directly to see if they are willing and able to supervise their dissertation.
+Otherwise, the Graduate Coordinator will endeavour to find a suitable supervisor.
+There may be some elements of negotiation required from both the student and the potential supervisor before a final agreement on the dissertation topic is reached.
 During Semester 2, please be sure to maintain regular contact with your supervisor (at least by email) so that he or she knows how your work on the dissertation is progressing.

-Note: some students worry that this is much too early in the year to make these decisions, and they are not at all sure what they want to do.
+Note: some students worry that this is much too early in the year to make this decision, and they are not at all sure what they want to do.
 It is important to note that both the topic and the supervisor can be changed at a later date.
-Changing one's mind is often part of the process, and one reason why we ask students to focus on choosing their research topic early.
+Changing one's mind is often part of the process, and is one reason why we ask students to focus on choosing their research topic early.
 Note, however, that any change of topic will have to be approved by the supervisor, and any change of supervisor will depend on another supervisor having the necessary expertise and capacity to take on the student and his/her new proposed topic.